 Few things in life are quite as unsettling as a cancer diagnosis – but thankfully, there’s always hope.
 At Orange County CyberKnife, we’re proud to provide state-of-the-art radiation therapy and cancer treatment services to patients throughout Orange County, and our cancer-fighting experts work to tailor treatment closely to each individual cancer case.
 If you or a loved one have been diagnosed with sarcoma, we’ll work with you to properly determine the type of sarcoma you’re fighting and create a comprehensive treatment plan.

 As with all forms of cancer, the best way to effectively fight sarcoma is through early detection and treatment.
 For this reason, if you have a family history of sarcoma or other cancers that occur early in life, you may want to talk with your doctor about genetic testing.
 Genetic testing, when interpreted by a genetic counselor or highly trained doctor who can properly interpret results, may help high-risk patients understand their likelihood of developing sarcoma and create an effective plan for early detection.

-No screening tests and exams are recommended for people who have no family history of sarcoma or other sarcoma risk factors.
-For these people, the best approach to early detection is to notify their health care professional of any unexplained lumps or growths or other symptoms that may be caused by a soft tissue sarcoma.
+Genetic tests or other screenings generally aren’t recommended for anyone who doesn’t have this strong family history or other sarcoma risk factors.
+Instead, these normal-risk patients should simply self examine and notify their doctor of any unexplained lumps, growths, or other symptoms that may denote a soft tissue sarcoma.